josdejong/workerpool/README.md

 ### Events

-You can send data back to the pool from workers during the task is being executed using the `workerEmit` function:
+You can send data back from workers to the pool while the task is being executed using the `workerEmit` function:

 `workerEmit(payload: any)`